 A similar manner of decomposition was applied to number by Harley and Ritter (2002), who represent its subparts by features such as [Group, Minimal, Augmented].
 Since BCMS has a simple binary number system, for the purposes of developing an initial analysis, I will adopt the representation of the plural number proposed by Preminger (2014), as in (16).
-Singular will be treated as the absence of number (Nevins 2011; Pesetsky 2013; see Despić 2017 for a claim that singular number is unmarked with respect to plural in Serbian).
-Technically, #P will be postulated only in case it specifies plural number, i.e. #P is not projected if the noun is singular (Kratzer 2007).
+Singular will be treated as the absence of number (Nevins 2011 and Pesetsky 2013; see Despić 2017 for a claim that singular number is unmarked with respect to plural in Serbian).
+Technically, #P will be postulated only in case it specifies plural number, i.e., #P is not projected if the noun is singular (Kratzer 2007).

-$$(16) \begin{bmatrix} \# \\ | \\ PL \end{bmatrix}$$
+$$\begin{bmatrix} 16 \\ | \\ PL \end{bmatrix}$$

-As the final member of the φ -set, I argue that gender features can receive a corresponding geometric treatment (see also Author, year, year).
-Harley and Ritter (2002:514) acknowledge that the internal structure and organisation of gender would have to vary across languages, due to the great variation languages display in gender and class features in general.
+As the final member of the $\phi$ -set, I argue that gender features can receive a corresponding geometric treatment (see also Puškar 2018; Puškar-Gallien, forthcoming).
+Harley and Ritter (2002: 514) acknowledge that the internal structure and organization of gender would have to vary across languages, due to the great variation languages display in gender and class features in general.
 Adopting Harley and Ritter's intuition that gender features include animacy and humanness specification in their structure, I propose an adaptation of the hierarchy that will capture gender in BCMS.

-According to Willer Gold et al. (2016) and Arsenijević (2018b), feminine is argued to be the most marked gender in BCMS, masculine being the semantically unmarked and neuter the syntactically unmarked one.
-Combining this with the feature geometry approach, I propose that gender in BCMS is represented in terms of a general gender node CLASS, a marked feminine value [F] and an animacy10 and humanness specification, represented as an [ANIM] and [HUM] nodes (see also Hammerly 2018; Foley and Toosarvandani 2019; Caha 2021; Adamson and Anagnostopoulou 2021, 2022 for similar proposals for French, Zapotec, Czech and Greek).
+According to Willer-Gold et al. (2016) and Arsenijević (2018b), feminine is argued to be the most marked gender in BCMS, masculine being the semantically unmarked and neuter the syntactically unmarked one.
+Combining this with the feature geometry approach, I propose that gender in BCMS is represented in terms of a general gender node CLASS, a marked feminine value [F], and an animacy and humanness specification, represented as [ANIM] and [HUM] nodes (see also Hammerly 2018; Foley and Toosarvandani 2019; Caha 2021; and Adamson and Anagnostopoulou 2021, 2025 for similar proposals for French, Zapotec, Czech, and Greek).
 My proposal for the hierarchy of gender, which is able to capture the distinction between natural and grammatical gender, is given in (17).

-9Henceforth, the features will be presented by a variation of the following bracketed notations: $[\pi[PRTCPT[SPKR]]]$.
+&lt;sup>11 Henceforth, the features will be presented by a variation of the following bracketed notations: $[\pi[PRTCPT[SPKR]]]$ .